DSruthiSarika/fuzzy-neural-wind-forecast/README.md

 ## Conclusion

-This project demonstrates that combining fuzzy logic with neural networks significantly improves wind power forecasting accuracy.
-The hybrid model effectively captures both uncertainty and complex patterns in the data, providing a reliable solution for time-series prediction tasks.
+This project demonstrates that integrating fuzzy logic with neural networks significantly improves wind power forecasting performance.
+The hybrid model effectively captures uncertainty and complex temporal patterns, providing a reliable and scalable solution for time-series prediction.

 ---